chadgcribbins/SchoolCostCalc/README.md

 1. Modifying the default school data in `MainCalculator.js`
 2. Adjusting the inflation rate and cost parameters
 3. Adding new schools through the UI

+## Design System

+The application uses the Flowbite design system.
+To access the design components:

+1. Ensure you have the required environment variables set up (see above)
+2. Visit `/figma-test` route to verify the connection to the Figma API
+3. Refer to [Figma Integration Setup](./FIGMA_SETUP.md) for more details

 ## License